Pythack/ISS_live_tracker/README.md

 # Predictions
 This project allows you to know when the ISS will be in your sight, how many seconds it will be visible, the passage's start azimuth and it's end azimuth.

+#Earth 3D model
+For the Earth 3D model, we use webGL.